 Not all drugs are the same

 A person commits the crime of drug possession when they have a controlled substance.
-The drugs in prescription medication are controlled substances, so a person commits the offense of unlawful possession if they lack the necessary prescription for a medication.
+Some prescription medications are considered controlled substances, so a person commits the offense of unlawful possession if they lack the necessary prescription for a medication.
 The penalties for this crime vary depending on the substance’s schedule.

-- A schedule II drug: opioid extracts, amphetamines, oxycodone, morphine, methadone or hydrocodone, etc.
+- Schedule II drugs: opioid extracts, amphetamines, oxycodone, morphine, methadone or hydrocodone, etc.

-- A schedule III drug: codeine, hydrocode, anabolic steroids, etc.
+- Schedule III drugs: codeine, anabolic steroids, etc.

-- A schedule IV drug: anti-anxiety and sleep medications, stimulants on the nervous system, etc.
+- Schedule IV drugs: anti-anxiety and sleep medications, nervous system stimulants, etc.

-- A schedule V drug: cold syrups, buprenorphine, medications with a small amount of codeine, etc.
+- Schedule V drugs: cough syrups, buprenorphine, medications with a small amount of codeine, etc.